ansible-collections/ibm_zos_core/docs/source/modules/zos_zfs_resize.rst

 no_auto_increase
   Option controls whether the data set size will be automatically increased when performing a shrink operation.

-  When set to :literal:`true`\ , during the shrinking of the zFS aggregate, if more space be needed the total size will not be increased and the module will fail.
+  When set to ``true``, during the shrinking of the zFS aggregate, if more space be needed the total size will not be increased and the module will fail.

   | **required**: False
   | **type**: bool